 Preheat your oven to 425F degrees and line a baking sheet with parchment paper (or lightly grease it).

-In a mixing bowl combine your flour, baking powder, and salt.
+In a mixing bowl, combine your flour, baking powder, and salt.

-Add in the butter and cream cheese and cut the together until they resemble crumbs smaller than the size of a dime.
+Cut them together until they resemble crumbs smaller than the size of a dime.
 While it's better to make it look like sand, the cream cheese might not break down as easily as the butter.

 Add your blueberries and sugar to the mixture and gently toss them together.

-Add in the buttermilk and stir until a dough forms, it will be a little crumbly but you want it to hold together.
+It will be a little crumbly but you want it to hold together.
 If needed add in more buttermilk 1 tablespoon at a time.

 Place the dough onto a floured counter and gently knead it together and shape it into a circle that is about 1 to 1 ½ inches tall.